If your mornings are busy, then Blueberry Mousse Boost is perfect for you.

 Sesame seeds are rich in minerals, vitamin E, omega-3 fatty acids, and antioxidants that protect your immune system, liver and kidneys from free radical damage and disease.
 They are also known for easing inflammation and pain related to arthritis and have a positive impact on cholesterol levels.

-Tahini is also high in B vitamins, which play an essential role in converting nutrients into energy – PLUS – the phytoestrogens in tahini support female hormone balance.
+Tahini is high in B vitamins, which play an essential role in converting nutrients into energy – PLUS – the phytoestrogens in tahini support female hormone balance.

 We use black tahini in this recipe because it is slightly sweeter, and has a higher level of calcium than white sesame seeds.
 However, both black and white sesame seeds are nutrient-rich and beneficial.